flenniken/collections/docs/notification.md

 a Cognito user id to test with one user.
 Add a subject line to the [VAPID] section of ~/.aws/vapid (contact email for web-push).

-When a push endpoint returns 410 Gone (or 404 Not Found), the subscription is removed from DynamoDB automatically.
+When a push endpoint returns 410 Gone, 404 Not Found, or Apple's 400 `VapidPkHashMismatch` (subscription created with an old VAPID public key), the subscription is removed from DynamoDB automatically.

 ## List Subscriptions